prometheus-operator/prometheus-operator/contrib/grafana-watcher/README.md

 # Grafana Watcher

-The Grafaner Watcher is part of [the Prometheus Operator](https://github.com/coreos/prometheus-operator), however it can be used on it's own as well.
+The Grafaner Watcher was built for [the kube-prometheus collection](https://github.com/coreos/kube-prometheus) in order to run Grafana in an easily replicable manner without the need to run a complicated database, and rather provision dashboards from configs off of files.
 It subscribes to filesystem changes in a given directory, reads files matching `*-datasource.json` and `*-dashboard.json` and imports the datasources and dashboards to a given Grafana instance via Grafana's REST API.

 ## How to use